AdobeDocs/analytics-platform.en/help/privacy/cmk.md

 1. Ensure that, in Azure, you are an administrator with a privileged role such as Application Administrator, Cloud Application Administrator, or Global Administrator.
 [Learn more from Microsoft](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference)
 1. Create a new Azure Key Vault to be used only with CJA.
 [Learn more from Microsoft](https://learn.microsoft.com/en-us/azure/key-vault/general/)
 1. Grant the Adobe Azure App access to your key in the key vault.
 This is the Adobe Application ID: 251e3919-1940-4296-bb8b-6b9a5e8a4805.
 [Learn More from Microsoft](https://learn.microsoft.com/en-us/azure/storage/common/customer-managed-keys-configure-cross-tenant-existing-account?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&tabs=powershell-preview%2Cazure-portal#the-customer-grants-the-service-providers-app-access-to-the-key-in-the-key-vault)
 1. Create an Adobe Customer Care ticket requesting CMK setup.
 Include the Azure URI in your ticket.
+The URI can be found in the Key Identifier field of your Azure Key.
 1. Adobe Customer Care will confirm the completion of the CMK application on your CJA data.